 I did watch a fantastic sunset as I hiked, but as it grew dark, I still had not found a place to camp, and the winds were again reaching gale-force speeds.
 These evening winds were crazy!

 I continued winding up and over the ridge line well into the night until I came to a stunted spruce tree with an old blanket hanging in the limbs and a flat spot under the tree.
 The issue was the nutty damn winds.
-I was going to be cowboy camping, so I set my backpack up above my head and flipped over my tarptent to use as a bivy to block some of the wind.
+I was going to be cowboy camping, so I set my backpack above my head and flipped over my tarptent to use as a bivy to block some wind.

 It wasn’t just the wind that was the issue as much as the sandblasting I was getting.
 By the time I had settled in for the night, there was sand EVERYWHERE!
 The backpack wasn’t long enough to block much wind, so I set up my umbrella and curled around the handle to keep it in place.
 I had stopped about 50% of the sandblasting wind as long as I did not move.